Washington Irving: Bracebridge Hall and Tales of a Traveller

-With both Irving and publisher John Murray eager to follow up on the success of The Sketch Book, Irving spent much of 1821 travelling in Europe in search of new material, reading widely in Dutch and German folk tales.
+With both Irving and publisher John Murray eager to follow up on the success of The Sketch Book, Irving spent much of 1821 traveling in Europe in search of new material, reading widely in Dutch and German folk tales.
 Hampered by writer's block—and depressed by the death of his brother William—Irving worked slowly, finally delivering a completed manuscript to Murray in March 1822.
 The book, Bracebridge Hall, or The Humorists, A Medley (the location was based loosely on Aston Hall, occupied by members of the Bracebridge family, near his sister's home in Birmingham) was published in June 1822.

 The format of Bracebridge was similar to that of The Sketch Book, with Irving, as Crayon, narrating a series of more than 50 loosely connected short stories and essays.
 While some reviewers thought Bracebridge to be a lesser imitation of The Sketch Book, the book was well received by readers and critics.
-"We have received so much pleasure from this book", wrote critic Francis Jeffrey in the Edinburgh Review, "that we think ourselves bound in gratitude... to make a public acknowledgement of it".
+"We have received so much pleasure from this book", wrote critic Francis Jeffrey in the Edinburgh Review, "that we think ourselves bound in gratitude ... to make a public acknowledgement of it".
 Irving was relieved at its reception, which did much to cement his reputation with European readers.

 Still struggling with writer's block, Irving traveled to Germany, settling in Dresden in the winter of 1822.
 Here he dazzled the royal family and attached himself to Amelia Foster, an American living in Dresden with her five children.
-Irving was particularly attracted to Foster's 18-year-old daughter Emily and vied in frustration for her hand.
+The 39-year-old Irving was particularly attracted to Foster's 18-year-old daughter Emily and vied in frustration for her hand.
 Emily finally refused his offer of marriage in the spring of 1823.

 He returned to Paris and began collaborating with playwright John Howard Payne on translations of French plays for the English stage, with little success.
 He also learned through Payne that the novelist Mary Wollstonecraft Shelley was romantically interested in him, though Irving never pursued the relationship.

 In August 1824, Irving published the collection of essays Tales of a Traveller—including the short story "The Devil and Tom Walker"—under his Geoffrey Crayon persona.
 "I think there are in it some of the best things I have ever written", Irving told his sister.
 But while the book sold respectably, Traveller was dismissed by critics, who panned both Traveller and its author.
 "The public have been led to expect better things", wrote the United States Literary Gazette, while the New-York Mirror pronounced Irving "overrated".
 Hurt and depressed by the book's reception, Irving retreated to Paris where he spent the next year worrying about finances and scribbling down ideas for projects that never materialized.